MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     'Take this'

     ???????          ???     ???   ???
-    P3SG:INTS:be.big wolf(?) white that
+    P3SG:ITV:be.big wolf(?) white that
     'That white wolf is very big'

     ?????   ?????
     PL:that P3PL:be.pretty
     'Those/They are pretty'

-    ??? ?????????          ???
+    ??? ?????         ???  ??? ???    ?????
-    Q   P3SG:ABIL:see:A2PL yon
+    Q   P3SG:COP.INAN hill yon LOC(?) sight:A2PL
-    'Can you see that over there?'
+    'Do you see that mountain over there?'

     ???      ?????
-    mountain PL:yon
+    PL:yon
-    'those mountains over there'
+    'those over there'

 The contrast between proximal/medial/distal is based on physical distance away from the speaker and doesn't account for the listener's position.
 In practice, the medial demonstratives are used most commonly for referents near the listener because the listener is rarely far enough away that the distal forms would be appropriate.
 The medial demonstratives are also used to refer to things that have already been mentioned in discourse.

 ### A.B.
 Reflexive pronouns

-The reflexive pronoun _???_ (?) is used for all referents.
-For most transitive verbs, they are put in the antipassive voice, and _???_ (?) is placed after the verb in an oblique phrase.
+For reflexive constructions the verb remains transitive and is always indexed for a third person singular object, corresponding to the reflexive pronoun (?), which is possessed by the A argument.

     ?????????             ???    ???
-    ???:P1SG:[root(?)]:AP OBL REFL
+    ???:P1SG:[root(?)]:AP OBL(?)
+REFL
     'I [root(?)] myself'

-Some antipassivized verbs, such as _???_ (?), 'to wash', may be interpreted as either unergative or reflexive.
-The reflexive interpretation can be forced using _???_ (?).

-    ???????
-    PFV:P1SG:wash:AP
-    'I washed myself', or 'I washed (something/someone)'

-    ???????          ??? ???
-    PFV:P1SG:wash:AP OBL REFL
-    'I washed myself', not *'I washed (something/someone)'

-Additionally, _???_ (?) can be used as an intensifier, in which case it can be used adnominally or adverbally. _\[adverbial syntax is still undecided\]_ (?)
+Additionally, (?) can be used as an intensifier, in which case it can be used adnominally or adverbally. _\[adverbial syntax is still undecided\]_ (?)

     ?????       ???  ???  ?????????              ?????
     sister:A1SG REFL INCH PROG:P3SG:grow(?):A3SG bamboo.forest(?):A3SG